PourquieLab/pourquielab/content/authors/Bianca-Gautam/_index.md

 ---
 # Display name
-title: Bianca Gautam
+title: Matthew Whites

 # Username (this should match the folder name)
 authors:
-- Bianca Gautam
+- Matthew Whites

 #Author Names (alternative spellings etc)
 names:
-- Bianca Gautam
+- Matthew Whites

 # Is this the primary user of the site?
 superuser: false

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads, 900 for tools, 1000 for projects
-weight: 400
+weight: 100

-university: CU
+#university: CU

 # Role/position
-role: Undergraduate Researcher
+role: Graduate Researcher

 department:
-- Computer Science
+- BBS

 # Organizations/Affiliations
 organizations:
-- name: University of Colorado Boulder
+- name: Harvard Medical School
   url: ""

 # Short bio (displayed in user profile at end of posts)
-# bio: I'm intersted in data automation and data science.
+# bio: I'm interested in signaling pathways

 interests:
 - Software Development

-projects:
-- <a href="/author/synbiohub/">SynBioHub</a>

 education:
   courses: